 We tethered snails by attaching monofilament to the apex of the shell using super glue, then attaching the other end of the monofilament to the PVC poles within the wetland (Appendix S2).
 Tethered snails were placed on transects in the wetlands ~2 m apart and checked daily.
 Surviving snails were moved to increase independence between nights while depredated snails were replaced.
 Although in LILA we tethered snails of all sizes to test for size-dependent, here we focus on the survival of snails < 10 mm SL because this related to the isocline and was what varied the most seasonally (Appendix S2).
 We only tethered snails < 10 mm SL in the WCA3A.
 Further details of the tethering experiment can be found in Appendix S2.
-Here we also focus on relating survival to the isocline, but we observed tethering artefacts of different predators that allowed us to identify common predators (discussed further in Appendix S2).
+Here we also focus on relating survival to the isocline, but we also observed tethering artefacts of different predators that allowed us to identify common predators (see further discussion in Appendix S2).

-We measured growth either using in-situ 1-m2 mesh cages or with a regression that predicted wet season snail growth using total phosphorus (TP) concentrations in metaphytic mats (R2 = 0.85; Barrus et al., 2023).
-The metaphytic (periphyton) in the Everglades are composites of floating calcareous mats of algae, cyanobacteria, other microbes, and algal detritus (Gaiser et al. 2011).
+We measured growth either using in-situ 1-m2 mesh cages or with a regression that predicted wet season juvenile snail growth using total phosphorus (TP) concentrations in metaphytic mats (R2 = 0.85; Barrus et al., 2023).
+The metaphyton (sometimes called periphyton) in the Everglades is a floating calcareous mat composed of algae, cyanobacteria, other microbes, and algal detritus (Gaiser et al. 2011).
 For all cages, algae was allowed to accumulate in the cages two weeks prior to the experiment, and two liters of metaphyton was placed inside the cages as a food source (Drumheller et al. 2022, Barrus et al. 2023).
 Juvenile snails were individually marked and placed in cages to grow for 4-5 weeks.
 We placed 8 cages in LILA during both seasons and 3 cages in WCA3A site 2 in the dry season.
 To estimate wet season growth WCA3A site, we measured the TP of metaphytic mats to predict FAS growth of using regressions from (Barrus et al. 2023).
 We were only able to obtain dry season growth rates for site 2 in WCA3A because low dry season water depths at site 3 made use of cage experiments impossible.
 Using the growth results we then calculated the growth parameter kgrowth to relate the results to the isocline.
 Kgrowth is a measure of size-dependent daily growth rates that can be calculated from knowing the initial size, the final size and the maximum size.
 The maximum size was assumed to be 50 mm SL.
 Details on calculating the growth parameter (kgrowth) can be found in Appendix S2.

 Result

 Zero-population growth isoclines created from the age-structured population model produced isoclines consistent with the expected interaction between growth and survival (Figure 2).
 Combinations of the two parameters above and to the right of the isocline produce growing populations (λ>1) while combinations below the isocline produce declining populations (λ<1).
-The shape of the isocline illustrates that environmental conditions favorable for faster juvenile growth will support populations that can withstand higher rates of mortality (lower survival) and populations with slower-growing juveniles need to lower mortality (higher survival) to persist or grow (λ≥1).
-Hydrologic conditions that improved reproduction (egg masses/female) made the population more resilient to lower survival (e.g., withstanding 3.1% lower survival at growth of kgrowth = 0.07) and/or slower juvenile growth (e.g., withstanding by 7.7% slower growth at CJS of 0.80; Appendix S1:Figure S2).
-The effect of better reproduction strengthened with faster growth and lower survival (Appendix S1:Figure S2).
-For the FAS this isocline provided a population-dynamic context for field measurements.
+The shape of the isocline illustrates that environmental conditions favorable for faster juvenile growth will support populations that can withstand higher rates of mortality (lower survival) and populations with slower-growing juveniles need lower mortality (higher survival) to persist or grow (λ≥1).
+Better reproduction (more eggs/female), produced in this model by different hydrologic conditions in the spring, made the population more resilient to lower survival (e.g., withstanding 3.1% lower survival at growth of kgrowth = 0.07) and/or slower juvenile growth (e.g., withstanding by 7.7% slower growth at CJS of 0.80; Appendix S1:Figure S2).
+The effects of higher reproduction on the isocline strengthened with faster growth and lower survival (Appendix S1:Figure S2).

 Empirical Survival and Growth related to the Isocline